 Upon the sale, exchange, redemption or other taxable disposition of the notes, a U.S. Holder generally will recognize gain or loss equal to the difference, if any, between (i) the amount realized upon the sale, exchange, redemption or other taxable disposition of the notes, other than amounts attributable to accrued and unpaid interest (which will be taxed as ordinary interest income to the extent such interest has not been previously included in income), and (ii) the U.S. Holder's adjusted tax basis in the notes.
 The amount realized by a U.S. Holder is the sum of cash plus the fair market value of all other property received on such sale, exchange, redemption or other taxable disposition.
-A U.S. Holder's adjusted tax basis in the notes generally will be its cost for the notes.
+A U.S. Holder's adjusted tax basis in the notes generally will be its cost for the notes, provided that in the case of the 2037 notes, a U.S. Holder's adjusted tax basis will be decreased by (i) any amortized premium on the notes and (ii) any pre-issuance accrued stated interest.